Canal Creek air crash

+Aircraft

+The USAAF military transport aircraft Douglas C-47 Skytrain, registration 43-30742, had four crew.
+It used the call sign VH-CHR, and had the nickname Hoosier Traveler.

+Event

-The aircraft was en route from Townsville to Brisbane with a scheduled stop in Rockhampton.
+The aircraft was en route from its base at RAAF Garbutt, Townsville, to Brisbane with a scheduled stop in Rockhampton.
 The crash is believed to be caused by a fire in one engine, which caused an explosion, destroying part of the aircraft and causing it to disintegrate and crash.